Anik7-rgb/Path-Pilot/Readme.md

 #  PathPilot 💼✨

-SkillSense is a web-based intelligent system that:
+PathPilot is a web-based intelligent system that:
 - Parses a user’s resume (PDF),
 - Extracts technical skills using NLP,
 - Predicts top career roles using ML,